Candidate Profile: Rachel Haywire

 I have proven experience in dealing with both the creative world and dissident politics.
 I am a working-class artist myself, understand the grievances of the angry and disaffected, and know how to entertain people while uplifting their spirits.
 I am not a boring politician who appeals to the interests of the establishment, yet I have the ability to change the establishment from the inside as a visionary with a track record of starting trends that catch onto popular culture and helping the disenfranchised feel like they are a part of the wider whole.

-(Click on the image for each shirt to be taken to the page where it can be purchased.)
+(Click on the image for each shirt or hat to be taken to the page where it can be purchased.)